-(iii) provide evidence that: the owner is a nonresident

-(b) The provisions of Subsection (1)(a) do not apply to an off-highway vehicle if the offhighway vehicle is:

-(i) registered in another state that offers reciprocal operating privileges to Utah residents under rules made by the board: or

-(ii) used exclusively for the purposes of a scheduled competitive event sponsored by a public or private entity or another event sponsored by a governmental entity under rules made by the board.

-(iii) owned and operated by a state government agency and the operation of the off-highway vehicle within the boundaries of the state is within the course and scope of the duties of the agency.

-(iv) used exclusively for the purpose of an off-highway vehicle manufacturer sponsored event within the state under rules made by the board.

-- (2) The off-highway vehicle user fee is \$30. - (3) Upon compliance with the provisions of Subsection (1)(a), the nonresident shall:

-(a) receive a nonresident off-highway vehicle user decal indicating compliance with the provisions of Subsection (1)(a); and

-(b) display the decal on the off-highway vehicle in accordance with rules made by the board.

-(4) In accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the board shall make rules establishing:

-(a) procedures for:

-(i) the payment of off-highway vehicle user fees; and

-(ii) the display of a decal on an off-highway vehicle as required under Subsection (3)(b);

-- (b) acceptable evidence indicating compliance with Subsection (1); - (c) eligibility requirements for reciprocal operating privileges for nonresident users; - (d) eligibility for scheduled competitive events or other events under Subsection (1)(b)(ii); and

-(e) eligibility for an off-highway vehicle manufacturer sponsored event under Subsection (1)(b)(iv).

-(5) (a) An off-highway vehicle user decal may be issued and the off-highway vehicle user fee may be collected by the division or agents of the division.

-(b) An agent shall retain 10% of all off-highway vehicle user fees collected.

-- (c) The division may require agents to obtain a bond in a reasonable amount. - (d) On or before the tenth day of each month, each agent shall:

-(i) report all sales to the division; and

-(ii) submit all off-highway vehicle user fees collected less the remuneration provided in Subsection (5)(b).

-(e) (i) If an agent fails to pay the amount due, the division may assess a penalty of 20% of amount due.

-(ii) Delinquent payments shall bear interest at the rate of 1% per month.

-(iii) If the amount due is not paid because of bad faith or fraud, the division shall assess a penalty of 100% of the total amount due together with interest. (f) All fees collected by an agent, except the remuneration provided in Subsection (5)(b), shall:

-(i) be kept separate and apart from the private funds of the agent; and (ii) belong to the state.

-(g) An agent may not issue an off-highway vehicle user decal to any person unless the person furnishes evidence of compliance with the provisions of Subsection (1)(a).

-(h) A violation of any provision of this Subsection (5) is a class B misdemeanor and may be cause for revocation of the agent authorization.

-(6) Revenue generated by snowmobile user fees shall be deposited in the Off-highway Vehicle Account created in Section 41-22-19;
+- (iii) provide evidence that: the owner is a nonresident - (b) The provisions of Subsection (1)(a) do not apply to an off-highway vehicle if the off-highway vehicle is: - (i) used exclusively as an off-highway implement of husbandry; - (ii) used exclusively for the purposes of a scheduled competitive event sponsored by a public or private entity or another event sponsored by a governmental entity under rules made by the board. - (iii) owned and operated by a state government agency and the operation of the off-highway vehicle within the boundaries of the state is within the course and scope of the duties of the agency. - (iv) used exclusively for the purpose of an off-highway vehicle manufacturer sponsored event within the state under rules made by the board. - (2) The off-highway vehicle user fee is \$30. - (3) Upon compliance with the provisions of Subsection (1)(a), the nonresident shall: - (a) receive a nonresident off-highway vehicle user decal indicating compliance with the provisions of Subsection (1)(a); and - (b) display the decal on the off-highway vehicle in accordance with rules made by the board. - (4) In accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the board shall make rules establishing: - (a) procedures for: - (i) the payment of off-highway vehicle user fees; and - (ii) the display of a decal on an off-highway vehicle as required under Subsection (3)(b); - (b) acceptable evidence indicating compliance with Subsection (1); - (c) eligibility for scheduled competitive events or other events under Subsection (1)(b)(i); and - (d) eligibility for an off-highway vehicle manufacturer sponsored event under Subsection (1)(b)(iii). - (5) (a) An off-highway vehicle user decal may be issued and the off-highway vehicle user fee may be collected by the division or agents of the division. - (b) An agent shall retain 10% of all off-highway vehicle user fees collected. - (c) The division may require agents to obtain a bond in a reasonable amount. - (d) On or before the tenth day of each month, each agent shall: - (i) report all sales to the division; and - (ii) submit all off-highway vehicle user fees collected less the remuneration provided in Subsection (5)(b). - (e) (i) If an agent fails to pay the amount due, the division may assess a penalty of 20% of amount due. - (ii) Delinquent payments shall bear interest at the rate of 1% per month. - (iii) If the amount due is not paid because of bad faith or fraud, the division shall assess a penalty of 100% of the total amount due together with interest. - (f) All fees collected by an agent, except the remuneration provided in Subsection (5)(b), shall: - (i) be kept separate and apart from the private funds of the agent; and - (ii) belong to the state. - (g) An agent may not issue an off-highway vehicle user decal to any person unless the person furnishes evidence of compliance with the provisions of Subsection (1)(a). - (h) A violation of any provision of this Subsection (5) is a class B misdemeanor and may be cause for revocation of the agent authorization. - (6) Revenue generated by snowmobile user fees shall be deposited in the off-highway Vehicle Account created in Section 41-22-19;